SimonGsponer/r_comparisons/1_creating_a_dataset_DF_TBL_DT.md

 Whether one uses `data.frame()`, `tibble()`, or `data.table()` doesn't seem to matter too much.
 Most R users do not have to generate datasets in such frequency that the time difference between the three functions matters (correct me if I'm wrong!).
 Moreover, whether to use a data.frame, a tibble, or a data.table depends obviously on the overriding purpose of ones work.

-The comparisons that are going to follow will tackle more complex issues, and I will assess whether using Base R, the tidyverse, or data.table leads to the most efficient solution.
+The comparisons that are going to follow will tackle more complex problems, and I will assess whether using Base R, the tidyverse, or data.table leads to the most efficient solution.

 Stay tuned!